UffizziCloud/uffizzi/README.md

 ## Quickstart (~1 minute)

-Go to the [`quickstart` repo](https://github.com/UffizziCloud/quickstart#uffizzi-quickstart--1-minute), then follow the instructions in the `README` to create a Preview Environment for a sample application.
+Go to the [`quickstart` repo](https://github.com/UffizziCloud/quickstart#uffizzi-quickstart--1-minute), then follow the instructions in the `README` to create a preview environment for a sample application.

 ## How it works
 Create on-demand preview environments for APIs, frontends, backends, databases, microservices, binaries and command-line tools.
 Each ephemeral environment gets a secure HTTPS URL that is continually refreshed when you push new commits.
 Uffizzi also handles clean up, so your environments last only as long as you need them.